florentpoujol/Daneel/readme.md

     -- in your script, access the scripteBehavior with its alias self.gameObject.scriptName

-Note that with the scriptedBehaviors only (not with the gatters or setters), the case of the alias and especially its first letter matters
+Note that with the ScriptedBehaviors only (not with the getters or setters), the case of the alias and especially its first letter matters.
 In this example, self.gameObject.ScriptName won't get access to the scriptedBehavior but self.gameObject.ModelRenderer will get access to the modelRenderer.

 You may also access the first scriptedBehavior on the gameObject, whatever its name is, via `self.gameObject.scriptedBehavior`.